Your Dog Is Sleeping a Lot More Than Usual – Top 5 Reasons

 Infections are another common cause of dogs sleeping more than they should.
 Bacterial infections, such as leptospirosis, can be very contagious.
 Your fur baby can catch this and other bacterial infections from other dogs.

 Viral infections may also cause your canine fur baby to sleep too much.
-Viral infections such as parovirus, which is also highly contagious, can even kill puppies and dogs who only a few months old.
+Viral infections such as parvovirus, which is also highly contagious, can even kill puppies and dogs who only a few months old.

 Parasites are common health issues in dogs, which can also cause excessive tiredness and weakness.
 Parasites can cause many health issues including anemia.
 Anemia is the reduction of red blood cells in the body, which leads to lack of oxygen.
 The most common parasites found in dogs include: